-If the alleged privacy breach involves personal information which does not belong to you we will ask you for evidence that you have authority to act on behalf of the person whose information is in issue before proceeding any further.
-Your complaint will be considered by a departmental officer who has not been involved in the conduct about which you are complaining.
+If the alleged privacy breach involves personal information which does not belong to you, we will ask for evidence that you have authority to act on behalf of the person before proceeding any further.
+Your complaint will be considered by a DFAT officer who has not been involved in the conduct about which you are complaining.

 We will provide a written response to your complaint.
-If a breach of the APPs has been identified as a result of your complaint, we will advise you of the findings and proposed follow up action which may include, for example, an apology, targeted staff training, revised security or storage arrangements, or amendment of forms to prevent similar situations arising.
+If a breach of the APPs has been identified as a result of your complaint, we will advise you of the findings.
+We aim to provide you with a response within 30 days.

-If you are not satisfied with our response, you may wish to submit a complaint to the Office of the Information Commissioner in Sydney:
+If you are not satisfied with our response, you may wish to submit a complaint to the Office of the Australian Information Commissioner: